calculix/CalculiX-Examples/Drahtbiegen/Zug/README.md

 <img src="movie.gif" width="300" title="plastic equivalent strain"><img src="2D3D.png" width="300" title="3D expansion with embedded 2D model">

 The model is axisymmetric and represents a 2 mm piece of the wire with full displacement constraint at one end and symmetry at the other end.
-Necking occures in the symmetry plane.
+Necking occures in the plane of symmetry.

 + Large displacements
 + Plasticity